my-yangj/freeipa-local-prov/README.md

 4. about multiple masternode
   - freeipa servers have active and standby setup.
   - gitea/mysql/jenkins are just standalone services without any mirror or redundency.

+# Using the physical machine directly?
+  alternative, we can put services directly on host machine, giving it is quite stable and supported by host os e.g. centos/rhel.
+  The node with key services installed becomes the master node which controls other computing nodes.
+The jobs dispatcher can be jenkins or slurm-w-singularity. computing node uses the services on master node, and run the dispatched task from ci or batch system.
+  - ipa + jenkins + gitolite + slurm-w-singularity + conda w/ cockpick on centos7 host-os for master node.
+  - ipa-client, slurm-w-singularity on computing node.